peeyush-shivam/crypto-dashboard-assignment/README.md

 ## Features

-- View details of various cryptocurrencies.
+- View details of various cryptocurrencies with an adiitional favourites page.
 - Real-time price updates using WebSockets.
-- Currency conversion.
 - Manage favorite cryptocurrencies with persistence across sessions using `localStorage`.
-- Responsive design.
+- Mobile Responsive design.

 ## Technologies